saya6k/addon-brother-ql_web/DOCS.md

 ### Option: `printer`

 The `printer` option defines which printer to use.
-You should define IP address
+You should define proper IP address like:

 - '192.168.0.23'